 Our conveyancing expertise

-Our conveyancing team consists of two highly experienced property lawyers – Julian Chapman and Hugh McPherson.
-Both have decades of experience in residential conveyancing, while Julian Chapman also has extensive experience in commercial conveyancing.
+We have a team of experienced property lawyers, headed by Julian Chapman.
 This allows us to offer a fast, smooth and efficient conveyancing service backed by a deep understanding of the local property market.

 Our experience and strong local knowledge means we can anticipate most issues that could hold up your property transaction or cause you problems after the deal is done.